Moira Lister Pop Art

 One of Moira’s earliest films for Ealing was the comedy film “Another Shore” (with Stanley Holloway & Wilfrid Brambell) which premiered at the Leicester Square Theatre in London on the 25th of November 1948.

-Other film credits include “The Agitator” with WIlliam Hartnell & John Laurie; “Wanted for Murder” with Dulcie Gray; “So Evil My Love” with Zena Marshall; “Once a Jolly Swagman” with Dirk Bogarde; “Love Story” with Margaret Lockwood & Patricia Roc; “White Corridors” with Googie Withers & Basil Radford; “Something Money Can’t Buy” with Anthony Steel; “Grand National Night” with Noel Purcell; “The Limping Man” with Rachel Roberts & Jean Marsh; “Trouble in Store” with Norman Wisdom, Margaret Rutherford, & Joan Sims; “John & Julie” with Sid James, Peter Sellers, Katie Johnson, & Molly Weir featuring footage from day of The Queen‘s coronation; “Seven Waves Away” with Stephen Boyd, Gordon Jackson, & Eddie Byrne; “The Yellow Rolls Royce”; “Joey Boy” with Harry H. Corbett & Stanley Baxter; “The Double Man” with Britt Ekland; “Not Now, Darling” with Julie Ege & Barbara Windsor; and “Ten Little Indians” with Herbert Lom.
+Other film credits include “The Agitator” with WIlliam Hartnell & John Laurie; “Wanted for Murder” with Dulcie Gray; “So Evil My Love” with Zena Marshall; “Once a Jolly Swagman” with Dirk Bogarde; “Love Story” with Margaret Lockwood & Patricia Roc; “White Corridors” with Googie Withers & Basil Radford; “Something Money Can’t Buy” with Anthony Steel; “Grand National Night” with Noel Purcell; “The Limping Man” with Rachel Roberts & Jean Marsh; “Trouble in Store” with Norman Wisdom, Margaret Rutherford, & Joan Sims; “John & Julie” with Sid James, Peter Sellers, Katie Johnson, & Molly Weir featuring footage from the day of The Queen‘s coronation; “Seven Waves Away” with Stephen Boyd, Gordon Jackson, & Eddie Byrne; “The Yellow Rolls Royce”; “Joey Boy” with Harry H. Corbett & Stanley Baxter; “The Double Man” with Britt Ekland; “Not Now, Darling” with Julie Ege & Barbara Windsor; and “Ten Little Indians” with Herbert Lom.